justinknierim/lfs-livecd/trunk/doc/README.txt

     linux LANG=es_ES@euro

-The CD tries to guess the proper screen font and keymap based on this information.
-If the guess is wrong, you can override it by adding the following parameters:

-KEYMAP:
-  specifies the console keymap(s) to load (actually the arguments to the "loadkeys" program separated by the "+" sign)

-Example: "KEYMAP=es+euro1"

-LEGACY_CHARSET:
-  sometimes a ready-made UTF-8 keymap is not available and must be obtained by converting an existing keymap from this charset to UTF-8.
-  This parameter is not used in non-UTF-8 locales.

-Example: "LEGACY_CHARSET=iso-8859-15".

-FONT:
-  specifies the screen font to set (actually, the arguments to the "setfont" program separated by the "+" sign).

-Example: "FONT=LatArCyrHeb-16+-m+8859-15"

-XKEYMAP:
-  the keymap to use with X window system

-Example: "XKEYMAP=us"

-Alternatively, these items can be configured interactively using dialog-based interface if the locale is not specified on the boot prompt.

 For some locales (e.g. lv_LV.ISO-8859-13) there is no valid console keymap, but there is a keymap for X. In this case, the only solution is to use X.